-...the drop out and survival rates at Aiyetoro in its early years were unparalleled in the history of government sponsored secondary level education in Nigeria.
-On a cumulative level, only 33 of the original 143 who entered in 1963 survived up to Form V, representing a cumulative drop out rate of 76.6%.
-For the second cohort the cumulative drop out rate was 43.40% while the annual drop out rate ranged from 8% between Form I and Form II and 23.97% between Form III and Form IV (Adesina 1984 p.
-8).
+of the original 143 who entered in 1963 survived up to Form V, representing a cumulative drop out rate of 76.6%.
+For the second cohort the cumulative drop out rate was 43.40% while the annual drop out rate ranged from 8% between Form I and Form II and 23.97% between Form III and Form IV (Adesina 1984: 8).

 Adesina attributed this failure to a possibility that the Aiyetoro school was attempting to operate an American system of education in a British-oriented examination system, for whereas the education at Aiyetoro was essentially American in its form, content and methods, the examinations that finally judged the students requirements were essentially Britain [sic] in form, content and requirements while the background of those executing the project was diverse...The picture might have been different if Aiyetoro based its final assessment of its students on its own aims and practices.
-To have spent five years in a system that appears revolutionary in its aims and practices, and be subsequently exposed to an examination system that does not reflect that revolution was one of the several misfortunes of Aiyetoro students (Adesina 1984 p.
-9).
+To have spent five years in a system that appears revolutionary in its aims and practices, and be subsequently exposed to an examination system that does not reflect that revolution was one of the several misfortunes of Aiyetoro students (Adesina 1984:9).

-Still in search for a more effective solution to the issue of relevance of the Nigerian education in a post-independence era, in 1964 Professor Aliu Babatunde Fafunwa (New York University, Graduate Class of 1955) who was later to become a central icon in Nigerian educational planning and subsequently a Federal Minister of Education (1990) conducted a survey in an attempt to "sound out" the opinions of 2000 parents randomly sampled over a wide geographical and representative area of the country on the primary and secondary education systems...Ninety-eight percent of all the parents were dissatisfied with the "present system of primary education", while opinion was equally divided on the same question relating to secondary education (Fafunwa 1989 p.
-43).
+Still in search for a more effective solution to the issue of relevance of the Nigerian education in a post-independence era, in 1964 Professor Aliu Babatunde Fafunwa (New York University, Graduate Class of 1955) who was later to become a central icon in Nigerian educational planning and subsequently a Federal Minister of Education (1990) conducted a survey in an attempt to "sound out" the opinions of 2000 parents randomly sampled over a wide geographical and representative area of the country on the primary and secondary education systems...Ninety-eight percent of all the parents were dissatisfied with the "present system of primary education", while opinion was equally divided on the same question relating to secondary education (Fafunwa 1989:43).

 It is quite interesting that "...eighty percent of the parents sampled were from East, West and Lagos, while twenty percent were from the North." (ibid).
 With a clear lack of uniformity in what constitutes education values in the "North", it was clear right from the beginning of the creating a new Nigerian policy on Education that the "North" is already marginalized.
 Thus out of the 2,000 respondents who informed the direction of Nigerian educational policy, about only 300 were from the region with the largest number of people.
+This was perhaphs informed by the view, then current, and possibly still now in 2009, that the "north" is an "educationally backward region" and consequently had nothing to offer about the future direction of Nigerian education.